A Guide to Majoring and Minoring in Asian Studies

 • Asian Language and Culture

 Our Asian Area Studies program focuses on taking a comparative approach to Asian cultures with less emphasis on advanced language study.
-While there is no specialization in one Asian area, students must pursue up to 12 credits in one Asian language offered by our Department.
+While there is no specialization in one Asian area, students must take up to 12 credits in one Asian language offered by our Department:

 Overall, each of our programs include a mix of both language and cultural learning.
 So, you won’t be missing out by declaring one over the other.
 However, if you’re looking for a heavier focus on language for your program, you’ll want to go with Asian Language and Culture.
 If you’re looking for more culture-based and topical learning for your program, Asian Area Studies is your best choice.